claudiofreitas/nix-package-1/README.md

 '';
 ```

-Similar to above exists for `installPhase`.
+There exists a similar one to above for `installPhase`.

-If I need to use some tool that isn't available, I can make it available like this:
+If I need to use some tool during this phase that isn't available, I can make it available like this:

 ```nix
 buildInputs = [bat];